abdelkhalekHamdi/Public-Printer/README.md

 # Public Printer
- Project that provides printing services in public places
+ Project that provides printing services in public places with payment system based on RFID cards

  # Demo
  Click on the link to see the full Demo: